 The expansive stretch of sand at Meco Beach is one of the best beaches near Lisbon, while the more remote Ursa Beach in Sintra-Cascais Natural Park offers an off-the-beaten-track patch sandwiched between two rocky outcrops.
 This gorgeous spot is accessed via a coastal trail.

-On Madeira’s north coast, head for Porto de Abrigo do Seixal Beach, regarded as one of the best beaches on the island for its dramatic black sand and lush coastline.
+Head for Porto de Abrigo do Seixal Beach, regarded as one of the best beaches in Madeira for its dramatic black sand and lush coastline.
 Towering, forested cliffs plunge straight into the ocean here.
 Take out a sea kayak to admire the view, or relax and people watch at the beach bar.

 Located in the mid-east Atlantic Ocean, Madeira is the principal island of the Madeira Archipelago, four islands that lie some 500 nautical miles southwest of the Portuguese mainland.
 Measuring just 34 by 13 miles, the island is easy to explore and offers a year-round mild temperature, peaking in summer with balmy, sun-drenched days.